 Prepare a specific set of questions along with an evaluation form to support it.
 Asking open-ended questions to the candidate can help analyze on the mentioned parameters in a better way.

-Some organizations have scoring system whereas some follow ranking system.
+Some organizations have a scoring system whereas some follow a ranking system.
 Evaluation form helps you to gain an overview of the candidate’s capabilities and help in making easy decision.

 In addition, a formalized hiring procedure rules out the possibility of bad hire.
 It is very useful as all the candidates are evaluated in the same parameters and thus avoids discrimination of any sort.